henrik242/musicbrowser/musicbrowser/README.txt

 - I get "Could not open URL - Error reaching slimserver" when trying to play on Squeezebox.
 Try opening the URL from the error message into a new browser window.
-You might see that you must lower your CSRF Protection Level in SqueezeCenter » Settings » Advanced » Security.
+You might see that you need to lower your CSRF Protection Level in SqueezeCenter » Settings » Advanced » Security.

 Changelog
 ---------
+0.14-CVS
+- Workaround for php versions without utf8_encode() (e.g. fun_plug for DS323)
+- Improved play and download icons
+- NB!
+Small config change, one enabledPlay is used instead of serveral enable* entries.
+Please update your index.php file.

 0.13 (2008-02-20)
 - Added playlist shuffle
 - Bugfix: UTF-8 handling in flashplayer and asx playlists would't work for